 Mojave Trails also contains the dramatic Bigelow Cholla Garden Wilderness.
 The preserve, 18 miles west of Needles, protects California’s densest population of the fluffy looking, knee-high cactus that’s a photographer’s dream when backlit by late afternoon light.
 (Don’t touch—cholla spines can be extremely difficult to remove.)
 At dusk and dawn, keep your eyes peeled for jackrabbits and coyotes.
 Stargazers and geology enthusiasts should head to Afton Canyon, a rainbow-hued gorge carved out by a Pleistocene-era flood.

-The most northerly of the desert region's three new national monuments designated in 2016, Castle Mountains is wrapped on three sides by Mojave National Preserve.
+The most northerly of the desert region's three new national monuments designated in 2016, Castle Mountains National Monument is wrapped on three sides by Mojave National Preserve.
 At just shy of 21,000 acres, it’s the smallest of the three monuments.
 But smaller doesn’t mean less noteworthy.
 The focal point is Castle Peaks, a cluster of epic spires that soar skyward like the ramparts of an ancient fortress.
 At the mountains’ feet lie some of the Mojave Desert’s best grasslands, plus sweeping dense forests of twisted junipers and Joshua trees, a type of yucca that looks like it jumped straight out of a Dr. Seuss story.